 Intercessor For the communities of St. John's and our companion relationships with the Anglican Church of Southern Africa and the Episcopal Diocese of Jerusalem.
-In the Diocesan Cycle of Prayer, for Chapel of the Annunciation, Church House.
+In the Diocesan Cycle of Prayer, for St. Patrick's Church and St. Patrick's Episcopal Day School, D.C.
 For Sean, our Presiding Bishop, and Mariann, our Bishop; and for all clergy and other ministers, let us pray to the Lord.
-People Lord, have mercy.

 Intercessor For Donald, our President, for the leaders of Congress and the nations, for the Supreme Court, and for all in authority, let us pray to the Lord.
-People Lord, have mercy.

 Intercessor For this city of Washington, for every city and community, and for those who live in them.
-For those in our parish celebrating a birthday this week . . . ; and for those in our parish celebrating an anniversary this week . . . , let us pray to the Lord.
-People Lord, have mercy.
+For those in our parish celebrating a birthday this week \dots ; and for those in our parish celebrating an anniversary this week . . . , let us pray to the Lord.